neilgee/title-toggle-centric/readme.txt

 Tested up to: 4.0
 Stable tag: 1.6.2

 Turn on/off page titles on a per page basis, and set sitewide defaults from Theme Settings.
-Must be using the Genesis theme.
+Must be using the Genesis Centric Pro theme.

 == Description ==